Ayurvedic Golden Milk

 - pinch of nutmeg

-- 1 to 2 teaspoons raw (manuka) honey to taste (optional)
+- 1 to 2 teaspoons raw (manuka) honey or maple syrup to taste

 - Juice (or grate finely) the fresh turmeric and ginger